 Training Stream: Business Development

 This training stream focuses on ‘new business’ and ‘new clients’.
-This is often a stream professionals find challenging.
+This is often a stream employees find challenging.
 Business Development differs from Sales.
 Business Development finds new clients and brings them into the sales process.
 Sales focuses on the conversion of new clients into billable revenue (among other things).

 Topics in the Business Development stream include…